solnet-aquarium/standards-and-tooling/html-css/CSS.md

 A smart part of BEM is that everything is a class and nothing is nested.
 That makes CSS specificity very flat and low, which is a good idea.
 It means you won't end up fighting with yourself over specificity.

-However, Bootstrap is NOT written with this in mind, or in the BEM syntax.
+However, Bootstrap is NOT written exactly with this in mind, or in the BEM syntax.

 Format of rules inside selectors will be enforced by the use of [CSSComb](css-comb).